The demise of the dinosaurs – some parallels

 Look again; the Dinos from 65 million years ago have not all gone.
 Some of them have evolved to become something else – our feathery friends.
 When you enjoy roast turkey next time, bear in mind that you are just slicing up a T-Rex that has evolved.
 Look at Velociraptors (not the vile beasts in the Spielberg movie, but rather how scientists imagine them for real) and you see much better how the old Dinos have evolved and they are still around.

-Some became chicken, scratching soil for subsistence ending on our plates in the end – some soar in the sky as eagles.
+Some became chickens, scratching soil for subsistence ending on our plates in the end – some soar in the sky as eagles.
 However, none of them is a match to lions and bears, the dominant mammals of today that are akin to the new style energy players.
-Energy dinosaurs rule is in its last years, we are just waiting for an asteroid to hit the energy world.
+Energy dinosaur’s rule is in its last years, we are just waiting for an asteroid to hit the energy world.
 Perhaps it already did through the Ukraine crisis and the rise of the Islamic State.
-Maybe those events have opened our eyes to the fact that the old energy world is not sustainable and that US style energy independence is a worthy goal.
+Maybe those events have opened our eyes to the fact that the old energy world is not sustainable and that US-style energy independence is a worthy goal.

-In order to save the world, big energy companies of today must evolve or die.
-The choice is theirs if it shall be the chicken or the eagle or death – the world is not waiting anymore.
+To save the world, big energy companies of today must evolve or die.
+The choice is theirs it shall be the chicken or the eagle or death – the world is not waiting anymore.

 0 replies